geological-survey-of-queensland/geofeatures-api/README.md

 <img src="gsq.jpg" style="width:25%" />

-# GSQ's Features of Interest API
+# GSQ's Geological Features API
 This [API](https://en.wikipedia.org/wiki/Application_programming_interface) delivers the [Geological Survey of Queensland](https://en.wikipedia.org/wiki/Geological_Survey_of_Queensland)'s Structural Framework [Features of Interest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest) data for Queensland according to [Linked Data](https://en.wikipedia.org/wiki/Linked_data) principles.

 The primary purpose of this API is to allow for the resolution of the URIs of various Features of Interest.
 For example, the FoI "Bowen Basin" has the persistent URI **http://linked.data.gov.au/dataset/qld-structural-framework/feature/BowenBasin** allocated to it and clicking on that URI will prompt this API to deliver a home page from it.
 Or data, depending on the type of request you make.